 Neither one of us wants a house that looks like it belongs in a magazine.
 We don’t think it’s necessary to pour a lot of money into expensive furniture or renovations.
-But of course we wanted to make our house feel like our home, so for the next couple of years, we arranged, then rearranged what we had, and bought a small bit of additional furniture (all from Craigslist or thrift/consignment stores).
+But of course we wanted to make our first house feel like our home, so for the next couple of years, we arranged and rearranged; we bought a small amount of additional furniture, all from Craigslist or thrift/consignment stores.
 In fact, the only furniture we’ve ever bought new is our couch and mattresses!

-Naturally, my interest in decorating has led to a LOT of do-it-yourself projects based on pictures I see online or ideas that swirl around in my head until they burst out into a project of their own.
-Most of the changes we’ve made here have been perfect; some I’ve questioned after completion.
-But all of them have made the house feel like our home.
-We’ll see which ones stand the test of time and which ones provide an opportunity to try something new.
+Naturally, my interest in decorating led to a LOT of do-it-yourself projects based on pictures I saw in magazines or ideas that swirled around in my head until they burst out into a project of their own.

-I’ll start by sharing what our house looked like the day we bought it and the changes that we’ve made over time.
+I’ll start by sharing what our first house looked like the day we bought it and share the changes that we made over the following nine years.

 Let’s start in the kitchen.
 It wasn’t necessarily the nicest kitchen in all of the seven houses we toured before making a decision, but I loved it because of the big window, white cabinets, pretty blue walls, and island, which we just assumed was included with the house since it had been vacant for a year.
 Looking back, we probably should have written it into the offer to be sure, but it all worked out in the end.
 It had older appliances, which we replaced with shiny new stainless steel versions over the next two years.